dougmoscrop/serverless-plugin-split-stacks/README.md

 ## Stack mappings

-__Default stacks migrations map is configured at plugins `stacksMap` property, and it's default configuration can be seen in [lib/stacks-map.js](https://github.com/dougmoscrop/serverless-plugin-split-stacks/blob/master/lib/stacks-map.js)__
+__Default stacks migrations map is configured at plugin's constructor `stacksMap` property, and it's default configuration can be seen in [lib/stacks-map.js](https://github.com/dougmoscrop/serverless-plugin-split-stacks/blob/master/lib/stacks-map.js)__

 This map can be customized.
 To do so, introduce the `stacks-map.js` module in a root folder of your project (this module if exists will be transparently loaded by the plugin).